-The Leonor Duran Park is a two-acre undeveloped mini park.
-This park has space for future development to meet community needs.
+Place Park is a 2.5-acre undeveloped neighborhood park that has capacity for future development to meet community needs.
+The park currently features a playground.
 Potential enhancements could include playground equipment, fitness stations, public art, a splash pad, basketball courts, and landscaping to create a welcoming and functional green space for residents.